 If Ceratophyllaceae are sister to eudicots, as now seems perhaps more likely (Jansen et al. 2007; Saarela et al. 2007; Moore et al. 2007), any similarity between Ceratophyllaceae and monocots that could be linked with a more or less aquatic habitat are likely to be parallelisms.
 There are no morphological characters in particular linking Ceratophyllaceae with eudicots, since one might almost expect a submerged aquatic plant to lack ethereal oils.

-Chemistry, Morphology, etc. Martín and Sabater (2010) note a change from cytosine to thymidine at certain editing sites of some chloroplast ndh genes (it is also possible that there are interesting changes within the ANITA grade).
+Genes & Genomes.
+Martín and Sabater (2010) note a change from cytosine to thymidine at certain editing sites of some chloroplast ndh genes (it is also possible that there are interesting changes within the ANITA grade).

-CERATOPHYLLALES Link Main Tree.
+CERATOPHYLLALES Link - Main Tree.

-Note: Boldface denotes possible apomorphies, (....) denotes a feature common in the clade, exact status uncertain, [....] includes explanatory material.
-Note that the particular node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
+Note: In all node characterizations, boldface denotes a possible apomorphy, (....) denotes a feature the exact status of which in the clade is uncertain, [....] includes explanatory material; other text lists features found pretty much throughout the clade.
+Note that the precise node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
 This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
 Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

 Synonymy: Ceratophyllanae Reveal & Doweld

-CERATOPHYLLACEAE Gray, nom. cons.
-Back to Ceratophyllales
+CERATOPHYLLACEAE Gray, nom. cons. - Back to Ceratophyllales

 1[list]/ca 6 (map: see Vester 1940; Hegi 1965; Hultén 1971; Les 1989; Wilson 2007).
 World-wide.
-[Photo - Habit © from D. Les website, Fruit © H. Wilson]
+Photo: Habit © from D. Les website, Fruit © H. Wilson.

-Evolution.
-Divergence & Distribution.
 For the ages of some intercontinental disjunctions within Ceratophyllaceae, see Les et al. (2003).

 Some information is taken from Les (1993); see Batygina et al. (1982) for embryology, Floyd and Friedman (2000) for endosperm development, and Iwamoto et al. (2003) for floral morphology.